gjverhoeff/video-encoder/README.md

 ## Important Notes

-1. Make sure that there are no spaces in the filename as then the encoder will not convert it.
-2. Don't run the script on a critical broadcast computer while live as it will take up most of its CPU power when converting.
+1. Don't run the script on a critical broadcast computer while live as it will take up most of its CPU power when converting.
-3. At this point the video needs to have an audiotrack.
+2. At this point the video needs to have an audiotrack.
 If there is no audiotrack the converter will not work.

 ## Usage